kasslent/teenslc-vr-with-aframe/README.md

 ## English: (Scroll down for French)

-# Teens Learning Code: App Making with App Inventor
+# Teens Learning Code: VR with A-Frame

 ## Quick Links

-Lead Instructor Notes: <a href="https://docs.google.com/document/d/1d-YJZwSZ-xVIC5UAB3nCvGsKRwmQLFk-gmKMbcIk73A/edit?usp=sharing">Link to Notes</a>
+Lead Instructor Notes: (in progress)

-Preview Slides: <a href="https://ladieslearningcode.github.io/teenslc-appmaking-with-app-inventor/slides-en.html">ladieslearningcode.github.io/teenslc-appmaking-with-app-inventor/slides-en.html</a>
+Preview Slides: <a href="https://ladieslearningcode.github.io/teenslc-vr-with-aframe/slides-en.html">ladieslearningcode.github.io/teenslc-vr-with-aframe/slides-en.html</a>

 <!--Activity List: <a href="http://bit.ly/scratch-activity-list">bit.ly/...</a>-->

-## Additional Resources (Optional)

-Unplugged Activities: <a href="http://bit.ly/unplugged-activities-doc">bit.ly/unplugged-activities-doc</a>

-Youth Facilitator / Lead Instructor Handbook: <a href="http://bit.ly/youth-facilitator-handbook-doc">bit.ly/youth-facilitator-handbook-doc</a>

 # HOW TO USE:
 ## Before the Workshop